 Example: Convert 219 to an improper fraction.

 NO, they aren't bad!

 For mathematics they are actually better than mixed fractions.
-Because mixed fractions can be confusing when you write them down in a formula (are the two parts supposed to be added or multipled?):
+Because mixed fractions can be confusing when we write them in a formula: should the two parts be added or multiplied?